FAQ - THE PARENTING GUIDEBOOK

 The ages listed above are based on the athlete turning that age prior to December 31 of the current season.
 The Attitash Race Team does not offer programs above U16.
 Racers in these age groups are encouraged to consider the Mount Washington Valley Ski Team (www.mwvskiteam.com).

-** The minimum age for the Attitash Race Team is a U10 who turns age 8 before January 1 of the ski season.
-Our NHARA region has determined that intense competition and race result focus for ages 7 and younger is specifically discouraged.
+** The minimum age for the Attitash Race Team is a U10 who turns age 8 before January 1 of the current ski season.
+USSA and NHARA have determined that intense competition and race result focus for ages 7 and younger is specifically discouraged.
 This determination is to be driven by the best interests of the young athlete and is consistent with other regions of NH and most regions within USSA.
-A minimum level of mountain competency is also expected.
-The athlete must have the ability to put on/take off their own equipment, ride chairlifts, and navigate and manage all intermediate trails at Attitash Mountain Resort.
-Members of the coaching staff and board can help you determine if your child is ready for our program.

-Many of our coaches have been with our program for several years.
+Many of our coaches have been with our program for several years...numerous are alumni of our program.
 Many are from the Mount Washington Valley originally or have been MWV residents for years.
 They have a wide variety of racing backgrounds and some still race today in regional Masters races as well as local “Mountain Meister” races.
 All of our coaches go through regular training both locally and through USSA.
 They are able to coach any level but usually coach the same ages year after year.

 Racers are assigned to a coach or coaches for the season, typically by age group.
 Parents are not allowed to choose your racer's coach.

 Training is held at Attitash on most Saturdays and Sundays, unless there is a race that day.
-U16 begins training at 8:00 a.m.
-U14, U12, and U10 begin at 8:30 a.m.
+Traing for all groups begins at 8:30 a.m. sharp.
 Training ends at 2:30 p.m. with a one hour break for lunch from 11:30 to 12:30.
 Our group sizes range from 6 to 10 skiers per coach.
 It is our intent to begin the training on the first Saturday after Thanksgiving, pending trail conditions.
 Training typically concludes after the third week in March.
 This schedule is weather dependant of course.
 Our website, RacerReady texts, and team emails will provide you with the latest information so check these first before calling, emailing, or panicking!

 On training days, all racers should meet at the “CB” (Cannonball), which is the small building across from the Adventure Center lodge and next to the Sidewinder Water Slide.
 Check in with your coach as soon as you get there so they know you are there.
 It is strongly recommended that all racers arrive 10 minutes before start time and be ready to hit the chairlift (bathroom visited, proper gear on, etc.).
-Coaches will leave the CB with all racers present from their group promptly at 8:00 (U16) and 8:30 (U14, U12, & U10).
+Coaches will leave the CB with all racers present from their group promptly at 8:30.

-The CB has room for racers and coaches to put on their gear and store their bags.
-There is NO room for parents, siblings, or friends to change or store items.
+The CB has space for racers to put on their gear and store their bags.
+There is NO room in the CB for parents, siblings, or friends to change or store items.
 A parent liaison from the Board will be at the CB each morning to address any questions or concerns you may have.

 After lunch, Racers should be at the CB and ready to ski by 12:30.
 Again, coaches will leave the CB with all racers present from their group promptly at 12:30.